-Raspberry Dark Chocolate Trufflesby Amylee Amos MS, RDN, IFMCPRecipes
+Raspberry Dark Chocolate Trufflesby Amylee Amos PhD, RDN, IFMCPRecipes

 With Valentine’s Day around the corner I thought the timing was perfect to discuss chocolate.
 But beware!
 All chocolate is not created equal.
 I want to tell you about some of the great health benefits of certain types of chocolate, and then you can celebrate by making my indulgent Raspberry Dark Chocolate Truffles!